A #cleaneating and organic dining guide to the Gold Coast

 In the States they may have Wholefoods, but in Palm Beach the locals are all about Wray Organic Market and Café.
 Opened as their flagship store in 2005, this organic superstore and cafe chain has everything you need to feel nourished and vibing off life.
 Whether you’re packing your enviro bag full of take-home pantry goodies and fresh veggies or slugging down on a green juice and salad, you can’t help beaming after a stop-off here.

-Others organic goodies
+Other organic goodies

-In the back of the Foodworks store in Burleigh Heads lies an inconspicuous but awesomely large organics section.
+In the back of the FoodWorks store in Burleigh Heads lies an inconspicuous but awesomely large organics section.
 You’ll never run out of chia seeds again!